+We admit it, we’re huge book lovers.
 There’s nothing better than reading a good book, is there?
-Is there?
+Well, there is.

-There’s reading a book to music and this is why.
+There’s reading a book to music.
+Here’s the straight dope!

 Can I Hear Music While Reading?